daog1/sol-mcp/README.md

 ## Overview

 This project provides a Model Context Protocol (MCP) server for parsing and analyzing Solana blockchain instructions.
 It leverages IDL (Interface Definition Language) datasets from over 1,000 programs to decode transaction data, supporting formats like Anchor, Shank, and Codama.
-The MCP integrates with AI tools to enable deep-dive analysis of Solana transactions, including inner instructions and security assessments.
+The MCP integrates with AI tools to enable deep-dive analysis of Solana transactions.

 ## Features